raspberrypilearning/about-me/en/step_7.md

-## The Year 2025
+## The year 2025

 You can also do calculations and print numbers.
-Let's find out how old you'll be in the year 2025.
+Let's find out how old you'll be in the year 2025!

 + To calculate how old you'll be in the year 2025, you need to subtract the year you were born from 2025.